soe/bulkly/README.md

 This command line appplication is written in Python.
 This app allows CRUD operations against Salesforce bulk API: http://www.salesforce.com/us/developer/docs/api_asynch/index.htm

+## Bonus features

+* Standalone app
+  > The app does not require additional libraries
+* Code seperation
+  > bulkly.py - the CLI wrapper is sepearted from sf_bulk.py - the Salesforce bulk API wrapper
+* Multi-Python
+  > compatible with Python v 2.5, 2.6, 2.7 and 3+

 ## How-to

 In your terminal, go to the bulkly folder